 That being said, Fluxbox is hugely popular as the third or fourth most included default desktop with Linux distros.
-First there was Blackbox, a more minimalist window manager which we won’t mention separately here since it’s no longer actively developed.
-Fluxbox is based on Blacbox, and then it adds in a few more tweaks and features to give a nice blend of customizable look within its limited scope and some modest icon / application support.
+First, there was Blackbox, a more minimalist window manager which we won’t mention separately here since it’s no longer actively developed.
+Fluxbox is based on Blacbox, and then it adds in a few more tweaks and features to give a nice blend of customizable look within its limited scope and some modest icon/application support.

 These are all custom “skins” that run from a simple text file – in fact, it’s easy to learn how to design your own skins in Fluxbox.
-The same goes for startup configuration and menu customization – it’s all easily accessible text files.
+The same goes for start-up configuration and menu customization – it’s all easily accessible text files.

-Fluxbox is ideal for the server, industrial usage, and any high performance environment.
+Fluxbox is ideal for the server, industrial usage, and any high-performance environment.
 It’s even the desktop of choice for some power users at home.
-Run it for a while and it feels pretty fun.
+Run it for a while, and it feels pretty fun.

 Window Maker is an exotic choice.
 We hardly have room to go into its storied history, but suffice it to say that it’s the open-source equivalent to AfterStep, a proprietary window manager intended to emulate the NeXTStep interface of Steve Wozniak / Apple fame.
 It also has the associated project GNUStep, which is a pure FOSS implementation of the features of NeXTStep, including an Objective-C framework, Cocoa API, and widget set.

 Like Fluxbox, Window Maker is also a middleweight window manager.
-It has the standard right-click desktop menu, minimal customization, and comes with a nifty control-panel options dialog.
+It has the standard right-click desktop menu, minimal customization and comes with a nifty control-panel options dialog.
 And it comes with the “Dock,” an implementation of AfterStep’s “Wharf.”
 The Dock is a different design of desktop toolbar; it sits as a tab on the desktop and can have any number of apps (called “dockapps”) chained to it.

 The Dock is addictive fun once you get used to it!
 There are hundreds of widgets and toys made for it by third-party developers, mostly available from dockapps.net.
 There’s a whole world of little square programs to monitor everything at a moment’s glance, and even games and other amusements as well.
-The downside is these are not maintained, and usually only available as a tarball you have to compile which also depends on an obscure library or two to chase down.
+The downside is these are not maintained and usually only available as a tarball you have to compile, which also depends on an obscure library or two to chase down.

-Window Maker is an interesting environment, very different from other window managers.
+Window Maker is an exciting environment, very different from other window managers.
 It’s only recommended for die-hard Apple and Wozniak fans, developers who depend on Cocoa a lot, legacy systems that demand Objective-C support, and other arcane uses.
-It is lightweight and certainly capable for industrial use, but its interface is unfamiliar enough to most users to make that a downside.
+It is lightweight and certainly capable enough for industrial use, but its interface is unfamiliar enough to most users to make that a downside.